This article will help you:

 The Positive Adjudication Matrix has three main benefits:

-- Faster onboarding: Reduces onboarding time, because fewer reports will require manual review
+- Faster onboarding: Reduces candidate onboarding time, because fewer reports will require manual review.

 Decide what to filter

-By default, Checkr will report all offenses within your package scope that are legally permissible (in other words, records that haven’t been expunged or records that are reportable under state or federal laws).
+By default, Checkr will report all offenses within your Packages that are legally permissible (in other words, records that haven’t been expunged or records that are reportable under state or federal laws).